mirror/boost/boost/libs/parameter/doc/index.rst

 .. |ArgumentPack| replace:: :concept:`ArgumentPack`

 ``core::depth_first_search`` has an |ArgumentPack|
-parameter: a bundle of references to the arguments that the user passes to the algorithm, tagged with their keywords.
+parameter: a bundle of references to the arguments that the caller passes to the algorithm, tagged with their keywords.
 To extract each parameter, just pass its keyword object to the
 |ArgumentPack|\ 's index operator.
 We'll add some